hackndev/zinc/README.md

 Zinc is distributed under Apache-2.0, see LICENSE for more details.

+## Current Status

+Zinc is currently undergoing some large build system changes to keep up with the latest developments in rust.
+Some things, most notably `platformtree` are not currently building, so note that some examples may not build.
+All non-platformtree examples should work fine though.

 ## Usage

-Get a gcc cross-toolchain for arm and configure `TOOLCHAIN` and `RUNTIME_LIB` in Rakefile header as appropriate. `RUNTIME_LIB` should be either libgcc or libcompiler-rt ar archive, compiled for appropriate architecture.
+Get a gcc cross-toolchain for arm and configure the configuration section of `Makefile` with information about it.

-To build an application from apps/ use the following rake command:
+To build an application from examples/ use the following rake command:

 ```
-rake PLATFORM=<platform> build_all  # or build_<appname>
+PLATFORM=<platform> EXAMPLE_NAME=<appname> make build
 ```

+Ouput will go to `target/<target-triple>/release/examples`.